 Consider inviting a friend or neighbor to walk with you every few days.

-Exercising will increase your endorphins and make you feel better.
+Exercising can increase your endorphins and improve your mood and outlook.
 And doing it in good company can help you foster a sense of well-being that could help you overcome feeling lonely.

 You can also make the walk extra special by following some of these ideas: